leafo/lapis/docs/command_line.md

 > Use the `--moonscript` flag to generate a blank MoonScript based app

-You're encouraged to look at all of these files and customize them to your needs.
+The generated files are only starting points, you are encouraged to read, and customize them.

 ### `lapis server`